stevesea/argocd-helm-app-of-apps-example/README.md

     - [test-values.yaml](argocd-example-apps/test-values.yaml)
     - [values.yaml](argocd-example-apps/values.yaml)

-To make use of these charts, I create a set of ArgoCD Application CRDs.
+To make use of these charts, I create a set of Argo CD Application CRDs.
 For example, with my argocd-test deployment, I'd deploy the following CRDs into my argocd namespace:

 ```yaml
 ---